-Non-Executive Chairman's and Non-Executive Director's Honorarium for attendance in Board Meetings is PhP 200,000.00 per meeting
+Non-Executive Chairman's and Non-Executive Director's Honorarium for attendance in Board Meetings is PhP200,000.00 per meeting

-Non-Executive Chairman's Annual Retainer is PhP 1,800,000.00
+Non-Executive Chairman's Annual Retainer is PhP1,800,000.00

-A Non-Executive Director's Annual Retainer is PhP 1,200,000.00
+A Non-Executive Director's Annual Retainer is PhP1,200,000.00

-A Non-Executive Chairman and Non-Executive Directors' Honorarium for attendance at Board Committee Meetings is PhP 100,000.00 per director
+A Non-Executive Chairman and Non-Executive Directors' Honorarium for attendance at Board Committee Meetings is PhP100,000.00 per director

 Messrs.
 Min Yih Tan, Rafi Haroon Basheer and Rolando J. Paulino, Jr. are not paid the above amounts.
-Former directors Messrs.
-Asada Harinsuit and Anabil Dutta were also not paid the above amounts.

 - (d) The Corporation has a registered, non-contributory retirement plan.
 All regular employees are covered by the said retirement plan.
-The Executive Officers are regular employees of the Corporation. - (e) The Corporation has no standard arrangement with regard to the remuneration of its existing directors and officers aside from the compensation received as herein stated.

-- (f) There are no other actions to be taken with regard to election, any bonus, profit sharing, pension/retirement plan granting of extension of any option, warrant or right to purchase any securities. - (g) There are no outstanding warrants or options being held by the various Executive Officers and Directors, singly or as a group.
+The Executive Officers are regular employees of the Corporation. - (e) The Corporation has no standard arrangement with regard to the remuneration of its existing directors and officers aside from the compensation received as herein stated. - (f) There are no other actions to be taken with regard to any bonus, profit sharing, pension/retirement plan granting of extension of any option, warrant or right to purchase any securities. - (g) There are no outstanding warrants or options being held by the various Executive Officers and Directors, singly or as a group.